• Skip to main content

 Helpful tips

-• Storing leftovers - Leftover basil tofu can be refrigerated in an airtight container for 3-4 days.
-Heat it in a pan or microwave before serving.
+• Storing leftovers - Leftover Thai basil tofu can be refrigerated for 2-3 days.
+Heat it up in the microwave, or toss with some oil in a pan until hot.

 Nutrition